rubecube/KeyBoardLayouts/README.md

 # KeyBoardLayouts
 Have the different layouts accessible

-.eep if from the tmk builder.
+.eep if from the tmk builder

-.hex if form the qmk builder.
+.hex if form the qmk builder

 Always run the tqk as sudo to be able to flash it